renovatebot/renovate/docs/usage/key-concepts/automerge.md

 When enabled, Renovate will attempt to merge the proposed update once the tests pass.

 Keep in mind that Renovate automerges take a bit of time, do not expect Renovate to automerge a PR the second it opens and passes tests.
-Wait for at least an hour before troubleshooting.
+Wait for at least an hour or two before troubleshooting to ensure that Renovate has had the time to run once in a state where tests have passed and the branch is up-to-date with its base branch.
 If you or others keep committing to the default branch then Renovate cannot find a suitable gap to automerge into!

 As a general guide, we recommend that you enable automerge for any type of dependency updates where you would just click "merge" anyway.